adao/tonydao.pro/src/_thoughts/2024-01-13-a-lot-of-anger.md

 ---
+layout: thought
-title:  A lot of anger
+title:  a lot of anger
 date:   2024-01-13 19:41:00 +0700
 ---